morinlab/lymphopedia/papers/barariaCathepsinAlterationsInduce2020c.md

 New Tier 1, FL Tier 1, 1
 This study, New Tier 2,
 New Tier 2, FL Tier 2,
-Other studies, FL Tier 1, 65
+All other FL studies, FL Tier 1, 65
-Other studies, FL Tier 2, 50
+All other FL studies, FL Tier 2, 50
 ```